Imaginings

 Watch and Act, Summer

-At first, there are only a couple of photos.
+By Susan Ballard At first, there are only a couple of photos.
 The usual places: the Guardian, Instagram, Facebook.
 I trace the fire as it creeps down and across the Southern Highlands, through the deep gullies of the Blue Mountains, and suddenly flares across the South Coast.
-I keep half an eye on the glistening diamonds placed carefully by the Rural Fire Service on their Fires Near Me app.
+I keep half an eye on the glistening…

 Picturing Complexity: Environmental Photojournalism in the Twentieth Century

 By: Anna-Katharina Woebse Ever since the invention of photography in the late nineteenth century, animals, plants, picturesque sites, sublime landscapes, and human interactions with the environment, have provided motifs that have captured many modifications of human-nature relations.
-Photography has fundamentally affected the way readers… Continue Reading “Picturing Complexity: Environmental Photojournalism in the Twentieth Century”
+Photography has fundamentally affected the way readers and viewers understand and learn about the dynamics and consequences of…

 Photographs of Turgoyak: Exploring Spiritual Awareness and Eco-resistance